Germany's Heiko Maas warns of growing influence of IS | DW | 28.06.2021

 "In Rome, we will make it clear: We will not allow the terrorists an inch, even in Africa," Maas said.

-According to media reports, British Foreign Minister Dominic Raab plans to pledge €14.7 million ($17.53 million) toward the fight against IS.
+According to media reports, British Foreign Secretary Dominic Raab plans to pledge €14.7 million ($17.53 million) toward the fight against IS.

-The anti-IS Global Coalition has launched missions in Syria and Iraq in the past.
+The anti-IS Global Coalition has previously launched missions in Syria and Iraq.
 The German military, the Bundeswehr, has around 250 soldiers training Iraqi armed forces.

 In 2019, IS lost its last stronghold in eastern Syria.
 However, the group is still active in Syria and Iraq.